shengyanli1982/law/README.md

 ## 2. Capacity

-`LAW` uses a `double buffer` to write log data, allowing you to specify the capacity of the buffer when creating a writer.
+`LAW` utilizes a `double buffer` to write log data, allowing you to specify the buffer's capacity when creating a writer.

 > [!TIP]
 >
 > -   The default capacity of the `deque` is unlimited, meaning it can hold an unlimited amount of log data.
 > -   The default capacity of the `bufferIo` is `2k`, meaning it can hold up to `2k` log data.
-If the buffer is full, `LAW` will automatically flush the buffer to the `io.Writer`. `2k` is a recommended choice, but you can customize it.
+If the buffer becomes full, `LAW` will automatically flush the buffer to the `io.Writer`. `2k` is a recommended choice, but you can customize it.
 >
-> You can use the `WithBufferSize` method to change the size of the bufferIo.
+> You can use the `WithBufferSize` method to adjust the size of the bufferIo.

 ### Example